edic-nus/Basic-HTML-CSS-and-JS-Docs/src/overview.md

 Each section will take about 20 to 30 minutes to go through.
 Here is what the project you build will look like at the end of the workshop:
 <a href="https://edic-nus.github.io/Basic-HTML-CSS-and-JS/" target="_blank">Demo</a>

 and here is the codebase:
 <a href="https://github.com/edic-nus/Basic-HTML-CSS-and-JS" target="_blank">Codebase</a>

+and of course the link to this book:
+<a href="https://github.com/edic-nus/Basic-HTML-CSS-and-JS-Docs" target="_blank">Book</a>

+*Pshhhh!
+Don't forget to star us on Github.*

 And here is sort of a breakdown of how the chapter connect together (I know it does not really coincide with the chapter number, but you will soon see why):
 ```mermaid